 Well, of course, the historically accurate Venus 178 hand-wound caliber was, too, replaced with a modern Breitling caliber 02, also manually wound.
 As usual, the movement is officially certified by COSC as a full-fledged chronometer.

 As one could have expected, the new Navitimer Cosmonaute grew slightly bigger.
-It is now introduced in a tad oversized (well, it is still quite small for a Breitling) stainless steel case some 43 millimeters in diameter.
+It is now introduced in a tad oversized (well, it is still small for a Breitling) stainless steel case some 43 millimeters in diameter.
 Although the height of the piece is not specified, it still looks like a pretty chunky s.o.b.

 Breitling Navitimer Cosmonaute specification